JosephLin/PhotoGallery/README.md

   - When user tries to pinch beyond the allowed zoom scales, the zoom should bounce to provide a nice physical feedback.
   - User can double-tap the image to toggle between minimum and maximum scale.
     - This gesture to take precedence of the single-tap gesture mentioned above, so that the toolbars wouldn't toggle on a double-tap.
+  - Zooming should be reset when user scrolls to a different image.

 ## Transition